-- Full implementation of School Curriculum Programs in all 8 KLAs PREP Year 7. - Implementation of the Australian Curriculum - Assessment (of and for learning), standards and benchmarks to inform teaching, learning and timely intervention - Improved understanding of differentiation in teaching and learning and assessment - Embed ICT in all key learning areas - Create a community of learners striving for continual improvement - Achievement of high standards for all students with sufficient time and support - Focus on a whole school approach to student well-being and emotional resilience through the further implementation of School Wide Positive Behaviour - Revitalised parent and community participation in our school decision making and greater school-community partnerships. - Continued support from the Ardoch Foundation who assist us in gaining corporate support. to make learning relevant.
+- Full implementation of Australian Curriculum Programs in English, Mathematics, Science (2012) and History (2013) through interpretation of C2C. - Further implementation of a whole of school model for the Teaching of Reading - Consistency in school implementation of Fleming Model Explicit Teaching Framework. - Embedding of 'High Effect' Strategies (Hattie) - Assessment (of, as and for learning), standards and benchmarks to inform teaching, learning and timely intervention - Improved understanding of differentiation in teaching and learning and assessment - Embed ICT in all key learning areas - Create a community of learners striving for continual improvement - Achievement of high standards for all students with sufficient time and support - Focus on a whole school approach to student well-being and emotional resilience through the further implementation of School Wide Positive Behaviour - Revitalised parent and community participation in our school decision making and greater school-community partnerships. - School leadership team working with teachers to improve teaching practice.